Bruno-Cesar123/todo-list/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd todo-list

-# Faça uma copia do arquivo `.env.example` para `.env` e preencha com as suas credenciais do GitHub

 # Instale as dependências
 $ npm install ou yarn